Co Antrim bonfire set for new world record in memory of fall victim

 However a short distance away in Craigyhill in the town, a world record attempt bonfire went ahead.

-James Brown, from the Craigyhill bonfire committee, said they finished building the structure on Sunday night, and said it is around 220ft tall.
+James Brown, from the Craigyhill bonfire committee, said they finished building the structure on Sunday night.

+On Monday it was measured using lasers and a drone, and found to be 202.3ft high.

 It has attracted a great deal of attention with many people travelling to see it.